Life in the USA

 The USA is huge, which makes long-distance travel by airplane quite popular.
 Traveling to nearby states and cities is super easy by bus or train.
 America is also famous for its “road trips,” which make for an exciting way to see the country.

-The USA has the 26th highest cost of living in the world.
 A single person’s estimated monthly costs are $967 without rent.

 - Meal at an inexpensive restaurant: $15